alessandroNarcisi96/PlagiarismDetector/README.md

 ![alt text](https://github.com/alessandroNarcisi96/PlagiarismDetector/blob/master/Images/lcs2.PNG)

-Then, we ask the next question, what is the LCS between "AB" and "B"?
+Then, we ask the next question, What is the LCS between "AB" and "B"?

 **Here, we have a match, and can fill in the appropriate value 1**.